Monday, October 31, 2011

 In order to add to the logjam of self-important high-horse riding and political posturing regarding the London riots, I here attempt a response.

-Human Rights Act 1998 (UK) as nothing more than a pesky, “phoney” constraint on authorities.
+Firstly, it is illuminating just how swiftly the authoritarian underpinnings of nominally liberal polities are revealed.
+While we are accustomed to the perpetual criticism by Western powers of the human rights records of China, Russia et al., it takes only four nights of civil unrest in the United Kingdom’s capital to spur large scale advocacy of increased security, the detention and prosecution of children, the training of all police in anti-riot techniques, the deployment of water cannons and rubber bullets, the general disparagement of human rights instruments such as the Human Rights Act 1998 (UK) as nothing more than a pesky, “phoney” constraint on authorities.
 The idea of popularly elected police chiefs has also been floated, presumably running every few years on an ad infinitum platform of strict law and order.
 While I have never been a huge fan of human rights discourse - which is observably much more of a rhetorical instrument than a concrete and enforceable constraint on the actions of states - the ease with which this “liberal-democratic” state seemed to slip on the authoritarian boot is almost embarrassing, even for this collection of known hypocrites.

 Related to, and accentuating the “law and order” effort, is the reactive de-historicization of the civil unrest.
 A 12th grade history student can tell you that violence has causes.
 Every undergrad politics or history student writes at least one paper that starts “The causes of the French Revolution/The Cold War/The Cronulla Riots were...a complex mix of social, political and economic factors and so on.
 The value of writing such a paper is probably close to zero, but it is even less so now that no-one wants to hear about “macro” causes, because the explanation is usually limited to “this has been caused by moral decay, parents not smacking their children, wives being able to leave their abusive husbands because of the welfare safety net, white people becoming “black,” teachers not standing up to children and so on.
 Talking about large scale, systematic causes of things is not about making excuses, or being an “apologist” (although some limp-wristed drivelling from the left hasn’t helped the cause of those seeking to promote a more nuanced and complex analysis of the situation).
 It is about acting like you are older than ten, where someone was either your best friend or your worst enemy, and everything was the fault of some identifiable group of goodies or baddies.
 This is a worrying echo of previous failures in the decade post-9/11 to promote anything deeper that a “with us or against us” discourse regarding terrorism.
 Individual responsibility and underlying social causes are not mutually exclusive propositions.
 It must be acknowledged that it is far more plausible that there were at least some underlying causes that don’t have their genesis in the individual, rather than attempting to maintain the thesis that thousands of young people in London and around the country randomly and out of nowhere simply flew off the chain and went window shopping because their parents hadn’t locked them in to watch Junior Masterchef that night.